STTARR Logo Reseach and Innovation Cores Logo

 Icon image of ultrasound machine

-Ultrasound
+Ultrasound and PhotoAcoustics

 Real-time images are generated by applying high-frequency sound and then detecting the returning sound waves (echoes) caused by differences in acoustic impedence of the various tissue interfaces within the subject of interest.
 In addition to 2D B-mode images, anatomical 3D images of a small region can also be obtained.
 If the ultrasound beam is directed into a blood vessel, the blood flow gradient can be measured by a technique known as the Doppler effect.
 Visualization of blood flow can be further enhanced by the use of acoustic contrast agents such as microbubbles.